Augmented Reality Intervention, 2019

 The project is meant to “makeover” a pervasive public space into a space of imagination and solidarity for women.
 The project explores the potential for AR to augment our society by envisioning alternative realities.

-Gangnam Apgujeong is the Mecca of plastic surgery, and is a place that shows the standard of beauty for Women in South Korea.
+The Apgujeong-Sinsa neighborhood in Gangnam district is the Mecca of plastic surgery, and is a place that shows the standard of beauty for women in South Korea.
 The moment you arrive in Apgujeong station, the many plastic surgery advertisements reflect this standard.

 Big double-lided eyes, a high nose, a V-line chin, "water-gloss" skin, and 45kg.
 The standard is set.
 Many plastic surgery advertisements further brand words like 'complete', 'perfect', and 'confidence' and suggest that one needs to fulfill the set beauty standards to attain these traits.